ehmatthes/pcc/chapter_16/README.md

 Page by page updates
 ---

-In the following sections, bold lines of code differ slightly from the code that appears in the book:
+In the following sections, bold lines of code differ from the code that appears in the book:

 ### p.
 365, *countries.py* and *country_codes.py*